 To this day, many new chemical reactions are being reported and named after their discoverers in recognition of their valuable contribution to synthetic organic chemistry.

-Visit our pages on the two chemical reaction categories that begin our series on the history, applications, and mechanisms of named reactions: :
+Visit our reaction categories for details on the history, applications, and mechanisms of key named reactions, and don’t forget to vote for your favorite below::